silaspe/maths/docs/actual_repo.md

-This page is not on the website (yet), because it is entirely psudo-code and python code.
+This page is not on the website (yet), because it is entirely pseudo-code and python code.

-### asterisk operator (psudo)
+### asterisk operator (pseudo)
 ```
 define Asterisk(x,y,n)
   (coment) if n is 1, it is adding x and y